Irish Castles: Where History and Paranormal Activity Combine

 Ballymoon Castle is two miles east of Muine Bheag, in an open meadow just east of the town of Bagenalstown, also in County Carlow, Ireland.
 It is believed that the castle was built in the 13th century between 1290 and 1310.

-Like the previously mentioned castle, Ballymoon Castle is also ruins with a square courtyard and high granite walls.
+Like the previously mentioned castle, Ballymoon Castle is also a ruin with a square courtyard and high granite walls.
 The inside of this Irish castle is open, and there are no traces of the interior structure of the castle apart from the foundations, which led historians to believe that the castle’s construction never reached completion as it was started during a chaotic period in Irish history.
-As after the Norman invasion of the 12th century, the Normans dominated around most of Ireland including the area surrounding Ballymoon.
+After the Norman invasion of the 12th century, the Normans dominated around most of Ireland including the area surrounding Ballymoon.

 Some also believe that it was built by the Bigod family, Earls of Norfolk, or by the Carew family, who bought the land from them.
 The castle was bought by Michael Sheill from Wexford in the 19th century, who established several local businesses in the area.